eyedealism/flexible-LLM-sharding/README.md

 **Basic Usage**

-To use flexible LLM sharding, first you will need to download and convert HF weights into layerwise weight files by running prepare_weights.py.
+To use flexible LLM sharding, first you will need to download and convert Hugging Face model checkpoints into layerwise weight files by running prepare_weights.py script.
 An example notebook splitting Llama2-7B model could be found [here](https://www.kaggle.com/code/junxhuang/split-llama2-7b-weights).

 Then you could run LLM with flexible sharding by
 ```bash